 People who are full of energy also inspire me!

 What did you study at school, and when did you realise you wanted to specialise in your area?

-I studied maths, physics and chemistry at A level.
+I studied maths, physics and chemistry at A level [a subject-based qualification taken by students in the UK between the ages of 17 and 18 years old].
 As a child, the stars always fascinated me.
 I had a small telescope and spent many hours outside on frosty nights, trying to spot planets and other interesting astronomical phenomena.

 What would you like to see happen in your field in the next few years?

 I’d like to see much more attention paid to the role of social sciences and interdisciplinary analysis in tackling the problem of climate change.
 Right now, there’s a strong emphasis on quantitative and economic modelling, and this plays a very influential role in terms of policy and decision-making.

 But climate change challenges how we in wealthy nations live our lives.
 It’s not a topic that should be taboo.
 And yet it remains the case that technological solutions to the problem - even if it’s shown they will not deliver results in the time needed - still dominate the climate change debate, and this is at the expense of other more systemic solutions.